andrewmcoupe/mira-ds/README.md

 # 💅 Mira Design System 🕺

-This is the monorepo/Turborepo for the Mira Design System (personal design system for Andy Coupe).
+This is the Turborepo for the Mira Design System (personal design system for Andy Coupe).

 ## What's inside?

-This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
+This Turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
 It includes the following packages/apps:

 ### Utilities